 Additionally, a modal analysis will serve the very valuable role of aligning the engineering team on a solution path by allowing all engineers to see the issue much more easily.

 Modal analysis and ODS testing goes hand in hand to create the full picture of the forced response of a system with structural resonances below and near the operating frequency.
 These resonances amplify motion at some frequencies and attenuate it at others.
-Some times the force levels are perfectly reasonable but the resonances have changed to become problematic making modal testing very important.
-Unfortunately, quite often we cannot shut down the vibrating structure to preform high quality modal testing to characterize the structural resonances because shutting the equipment in questing means shutting down the whole factory.
+Sometimes the force levels are perfectly reasonable but the resonances have changed to become problematic making modal testing very important.
+Unfortunately, quite often we cannot shut down the vibrating structure to perform high quality modal testing to characterize the structural resonances because shutting the equipment in questing means shutting down the whole factory.
 This is costly (although sometimes we perform limited modal tests with the structure in operation).
 Operating deflection shape analysis gives us the deformed shape under the inherent force associated with operation of the system.

-Modal analysis testing involves a set of dynamic testing measurements call frequency response functions.
+Modal analysis testing involves a set of dynamic testing measurements called frequency response functions.
 Each measurement is of the response at a given point on a structure to a known input force at another point.
 The ratio of the response to the input force as a function of frequency is called the Transfer Function, or the Frequency Response Function (FRF).

 A modal analysis uses the frequency response functions measured at multiple points on the structure to determine the shape of the structure as it deforms at a particular resonance.
 The triaxial acceleration (or velocity, displacement, strain, etc) is measured at each point on the structure per unit force applied to the structure.
 The frequency response (magnitude and phase) is measured at each point (in each of 3 axes) of the response per unit applied force.
 The vibration is measured at sometimes hundreds of locations on the structure.
 The transfer functions are then analyzed to extract the modal parameters.